-- Recipient of call to inform other members of PJA and liaise with relevant IJF almoner (details attached at Annex A) via text or email within an hour or as soon as practicable otherwise.
+- Recipient of call to inform other members of PJA and liaise with relevant IJF almoner (details attached at Annex A) via text or email within an hour or as soon as otherwise practical.

-- If no response from injured jockey within 4hrs to jockey IJF almoner to call A&E nurse and leave contact details.
+- If no response from injured jockey within 4hrs, the IJF almoner to call A&E nurse and leave contact details.

 - All Jockeys likely to be in hospital for more than two nights should be offered a visit by representative of the PJA or IJF.

 Filming of Falls for Jockeys Transferred to Hospital